yext/rules_closure/README.md

 - **exports:** (List of [labels][labels]; optional) Listing dependencies here will cause them to become *direct* dependencies in parent rules.
 This functions similarly to [java_library.exports][java-exports].
-This can be used to create aliases or bundle libraries together.
-However this should be done sparingly.
-If this attribute is specified, then the `srcs`, `externs`, and `deps` attributes may not be used.
+This can be used to create aliases for rules in another package.
+It can also be also be used to export private targets within the package.
+However this feature should ideally never be used.
+If you find yourself needing `exports`, then you may wish to consider refactoring things so it's no longer necessary.

 - **suppress** (List of String; optional; default is `[]`) List of codes the linter should ignore.
 Warning and error messages that are allowed to be